prys0000/St.-Luke-s-Methodist-Church-Transcription-Disc-Collection/README.md

 ## The Problem

+Lacquer discs often develop a white waxy coating of palmitic and stearic acids, which can be mistaken for mold but causes permanent damage, risking loss of historical data.
+Archivists face threats of media degradation, compounded by costs and lack of content information.
 Decades of uncontrolled environmental exposure — humidity swings, heat, cold, and improper vertical/stacked storage — produced three interacting deterioration mechanisms:

 1. **Sleeve adhesion.** Original kraft-paper sleeves bonded directly to the lacquer surface, in some cases fusing with the plasticizer layer.
 2. **Palmitic acid exudation.** The castor-oil plasticizer in the nitrocellulose lacquer hydrolyzed, migrating to the surface as a white, greasy crystalline deposit (palmitic/stearic acid) — the classic and most destructive failure mode of lacquer discs.
 3. **Suspected mold growth** distributed through the groove field, intermixed with the acid bloom.
+4. **Inaccessible formats** Antiquated equipment is obsolete or not restorable.

 ## Treatment Summary